scottzach1/Project-Beans/project_requirement/project-requirement.md

       the sum of work assigned to the individual.
 However, it might also look like changing the type of work assigned in order to meet the means of the affected individual.
-An example of this might be if a team member was tasked with a computationally demanding task such as that requires running a heavy simulation on their device.
+An example of this might be if a team member was tasked with a computationally demanding task that requires running a heavy simulation on their device.
 If the team member did not have access to a sufficiently powerful machine, then they are obliged to notify the team of their current situation.
 The team is then obliged to consider the members request and discuss rescheduling work appropriately.
-This might also look like the individual has a computer that is not physically compatible with the assigned tasks, or their device requires an exceptional amount of work to configure (software incompatible -> such as wrong operating system).
+Another potential issue is whether the individual has a computer that is not physically compatible with the assigned tasks, or their device requires an exceptional amount of work to configure (software incompatible -> such as wrong operating system).
 What is considered physically incompatible may also be vague.
-For example, another interpretation of this might be, if a pending task required creating large state diagrams (requiring a bigger monitor), and the team member only had access to a small laptop screen.
-The team member could ask for a reassessment of work such that they can find something that suits their means.
+For example, another interpretation of this might be, if a pending task requires creating large state diagrams (requiring a bigger monitor), and the team member only had access to a small laptop screen.
+The team member could ask for a reassessment of work such that they can find something that better suits their means.

 **2. External Testing Sites**